We include products we think are useful for our readers. If you buy through links on this page, we may earn a small commission. Here’s our process.

 In addition to their telemedicine services, both Hims and Roman offer ED treatments.
 Here’s a brief overview of what each company offers.

-Keep in mind that many of these ED treatments are similar in how they work, but they may come in different dosages that take different lengths of time to work and may be taken at different intervals (such as daily or weekly).
+Keep in mind that many of these ED treatments are similar in how they work, but may come in different dosages that take different lengths of time to work and may be taken at different intervals, such as daily or weekly.

-Some medications used to treat ED are prescribed “off-label,” meaning physicians have found therapeutic use for a medication outside of what the FDA approved it for.
+Some medications used to treat ED are prescribed “off label.”
+This means that physicians have found therapeutic use for a medication outside of what the Food and Drug Administration (FDA) approved it for.

 Hims treatments for ED

-- sildenafil: originally created to treat pulmonary arterial hypertension (PAH), this oral tablet, known as a phosphodiesterase type 5 (PDE5) inhibitor, treats the inability to get an erection, or ED.
-It helps smooth muscle relax so blood vessels allow more blood flow into the penis for an erection.
+- Sildenafil (Viagra).
+This oral tablet was originally created to treat pulmonary arterial hypertension (PAH).
+Known as a phosphodiesterase type 5 (PDE5) inhibitor, Viagra treats the inability to get an erection, or ED.
+It helps smooth muscle relax, so blood vessels allow more blood flow into the penis for an erection.

-- tadalafil (Cialis): another PDE5 inhibitor oral tablet meant to treat ED.
+- Tadalafil (Cialis).
+This is another PDE5 inhibitor oral tablet meant to treat ED.

-- avanafil (Stendra): another PDE5 inhibitor oral tablet for ED.
+- Avanafil (Stendra).
+Avanafil is another PDE5 inhibitor oral tablet for ED.

-- sertraline: this oral tablet that’s used off-label for premature ejaculation has the active ingredient of the selective serotonin reuptake inhibitor (SSRI) antidepressant Zoloft.
-For premature ejaculation, sertraline helps you last longer before ejaculating during sex or masturbation.
+- Sertraline.
+This oral tablet that’s used off label for PE has the same active ingredient as the selective serotonin reuptake inhibitor (SSRI) antidepressant Zoloft.
+For PE, sertraline helps you last longer before ejaculating during sex or masturbation.

 Roman treatments for ED

-- sildenafil: this PDE5 inhibitor treats ED and is sold as an oral tablet.
+- Sildenafil (Viagra).
+This PDE5 inhibitor treats ED and is sold as an oral tablet.

 Sildenafil and tadalafil

-Typically, when your penis nerves are stimulated, smooth muscles around spongy tissue in your penis called the corpus cavernosa relax and let blood flow into this tissue to engorge it, resulting in an erection.
+Typically, when your penis nerves are stimulated, smooth muscles around spongy tissue in your penis called the corpus cavernosa relax and let blood flow into this tissue to engorge it.
+This results in an erection.